What are State-Sponsored Charter Schools?

 How can I find information on the performance of my student’s charter school or prospective charter school?

-The Nevada Accountability Portal, a data website run by the Nevada Department of Education, has a lot of information on school performance.
-On this site, you can search for schools and find items like their annual Nevada school star rating reports, or data on graduation rates, Math/ELA proficiency, enrollment, and much more.
+See various Nevada Department of Education profiles of schools and their performance in different areas.
+Search for schools and find their academic performance star rating reports, or data on graduation rates, Math/ELA proficiency, enrollment, and more.

 What do I do if I have a problem with a charter school?